cake-archive/frosting/README.md

 [Dependency(typeof(Build))]
 public class Default : FrostingTask
 {
-    // If you don't inherit from the generic task
+    // If you don't inherit from FrostinTask<MySettings>
     // the standard ICakeContext will be provided.
 }
 ```